.ORG vs .COM vs .NET: What Do They Mean and Which Is Better?

 So while there are many different reasons as to why you might opt for a specific type of domain, its impact on your SEO shouldn’t be a deciding factor.

 The three letters at the end of your web address are as important as everything that comes before them.
 Not only will they affect your chances of being found online, but also have a significant impact on your audience’s perception of your brand.

 With this in mind, the process of choosing between .com, .org or .net domain extensions should take place as soon as you start building your brand.
-Doing so will allow you to put together a cohesive online presence from the beginning, rather than trying to get the least bad outcome at the last minute.
+Doing so will allow you to put together a cohesive online presence from the beginning.

 Now that you know what each of these main top-level domains mean and what they’re commonly used for, you’ll be able to weigh the pros and cons of each option and make an educated decision that allows you to make the most of your online address.

 .org, .com and .net are still among the most popular types of top level domain extensions used today.
 The top 5 domain extensions at the end of 2021 were:

 These are not likely to change soon, however as the competition for domain names grows, some businesses are looking to use less popular domain extensions.
 Country domain extensions are increasing in popularity and in 2021 the extensions .ru, .ir, .uk, .au, .in, .ua, .de ranked among the top ten global domain extensions.
 So while .org, .com, and .net are currently the most popular top-level domains, there’s every possibility this may change.